Jervi-sir/dullween-stripe-only/README.md

 I needed to clone it due to time tightness, and not to reinvinte the wheel

 > this Repo is tweaked to use Stripe only for payment and product management
+> this webapp gonna use Cloudinary for hosting extra images,

 ## Credits to